rehierl/abstract-properties/03-relations/0-1-properties-1.md

 functions, ordered sets, node trees), many properties have been defined in order to describe the characteristics of the graph of a relation.
-Because of that, the following will only mention those that appear to be of some use to the overall discussion.
+Because of that, the following will only mention those that appear to be of some use to the discussion, or that can be understood to provide more insight on those that can be considered relevant.

 Note that, as a matter of clarity, the following definitions are kept in terms of bullet points.
 Detailed explanations on specific properties may follow.

-Note that, even though the definitions are abstract and difficult to understand to most, the following definitions can be described as providing a foundation for the overall discussion.
-Luckily, only few are essential in the context of this discussion: e.g. transitive, reflexive, irreflexive, a-symmetric
+Note that, even though the definitions are abstract and difficult to understand, the following definitions can be described as providing a foundation for the overall discussion.
+Luckily, only few are essential in the context of this
+discussion: e.g. transitive, reflexive, irreflexive, a-symmetric

 Note that properties may be associated with a quoted "memory hook".
 These are not overly accurate, but should help to memorize the gist of the corresponding